isomerpages/moe-lianhuapri/_for-parents/MOE Sexuality Education.md

-#### Overview of Lianhua primary school’s Sexuality Education Programme for 2021
+#### Overview of Lianhua Primary School’s Sexuality Education Programme

 <p style="text-align: justify;">4.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.</p>